 Since the adoption of the initial Emergency Proclamation, there have been multiple continuances of the local emergency by the Board due to the continued and ongoing presence of transboundary flows and beach closures that are beyond the control of local resources, requiring substantial efforts and resources of the federal and state government.
-The most recent continuance occurred on May 6, 2025, by Resolution No. 2025-070, at which time the Board continued the proclamation to July 5, 2025.
-However, the July Board meeting is scheduled to take place on July 15, 2025.
+The most recent continuance occurred on June 6, 2025, by Resolution No. 2025-071, at which time the Board continued the proclamation to August 5, 2025.
+However, the August Board meeting is scheduled to take place on August 12, 2025.
 This proclamation will expire unless continued by this action.

-The continuance of the proclamation of a local emergency is needed due to the continued on-going pollution and contamination from transboundary flows within the Tijuana River Valley watershed and nearby coastline on both the U.S. and Mexico sides of the border.
+Another continuance of the proclamation of a local emergency is needed due to the continued on-going pollution and contamination from transboundary flows within the Tijuana River Valley watershed and nearby coastline on both the U.S. and Mexico sides of the border.
 The Board and the District maintains its position to advocate for additional funding to complete the Comprehensive Infrastructure Solution, involving Tijuana River diversion projects and expanding the treatment capacity at the South Bay International Wastewater Treatment Plant (SBIWTP) operated and managed by the U.S. International Boundary and Water Commission (USIBWC) once critical repairs are completed.
 These projects are essential to modernize the wastewater treatment system on both sides of the border and reopen beaches along the south San Diego County shoreline from the Tijuana Slough to Border Field State Park which have now been closed every day for over 1,200 days.

 Air quality in the Tijuana River Valley has also been severely impacted and has been the focus of various agencies and local groups.
+The County of San Diego and the San Diego Air Pollution Control District (APCD) are continuing their efforts to distribute air purifiers to residents in the affected communities.
+In addition, up-to-date information on air quality in the Tijuana River Valley is also publicly available through the hydrogen sulfide (H2S) monitoring dashboard on APCD's website.
 While the local communities need relief from the odors and poor air quality in the short term, the Comprehensive Infrastructure Solution is needed to address the current emergency and provide a long-term solution to both air and water quality impairments.
-Additional information on current federal, state, and regional level activities related to air and water quality in the Tijuana River Valley are provided in Attachment A.
+Updates on current federal, state, and regional level activities related to the Tijuana River Valley are provided in the Tijuana River Valley Briefing Sheet (Attachment A).

-Staff is recommending continuing the declaration at the June 6, 2025 Board meeting.
-This action will continue the local emergency for an additional 60 days to August 5, 2025.
+Staff is recommending continuing the declaration at the July 15, 2025 Board meeting.
+This action will continue the local emergency for an additional 60 days to September 13, 2025.